solana-foundation/developer-content/content/guides/getstarted/program-examples.md

 You can find the examples in the
-[Solana Program Examples repository](https://github.com/solana-developers/program-examples) together with a README files that explains you how to run the different examples.
+[Solana Program Examples repository](https://github.com/solana-developers/program-examples) together with README files that explains you how to run the different examples.
 Most examples are self-contained and are available in Native rust, [Anchor](https://www.anchor-lang.com/docs/installation), [Seahorse](https://seahorse-lang.org/) and [Solang](https://solana.com/de/developers/guides/solang/getting-started).